 Apply For Government Aid

-If you were planning to use this summer to work and save money for your fall tuition, you might be dismayed at the lack of jobs available in the wake of the pandemic.
-If you are unable to find employment, there is a government support program available for post-secondary students and new graduates.
+If you were planning to use the summer of 2020 to work and save money for your fall tuition, you might have been dismayed at the lack of jobs available during the pandemic.
+If you were unable to find employment, there is a government support program available for post-secondary students and new graduates.

 Apply For a Student Loan